HikmetIskif/tictactoe/README.md

 # tictactoe
-A simple tictactoe game written in c++ can be played using terminal. dedq
+Simple tictactoe games written in c++ and python can be played using terminal.